MMore/hue-light-plugin/README.md

 ## Configuration

-1. Create a new user (http://developers.meethue.com/gettingstarted.html)
+1. Create a new user one the hue bridge (http://developers.meethue.com/gettingstarted.html)
 2. Open Global Setting and set the
   * IP address of the hue bridge
   * Authorized username of the hue bridge